ritubhas/demo/README.md

-# demo
+git # demo
 This is a demo repo.
 <br>
-Author By - Ritika Nagpal
+Author By - Ritika Nagpal from California